slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==
+= 0.15.23 =
+The calendar widget now jumps to the active month if you show the widget on you events page.

 = 0.15.22 =
 Fixes performance issues with some websites that use full page caching plugins and services.